IGME-202-2231/project-2-HajimariGIT/README.md

 Not sure if this is a unity problem, but when i first boot up and hit start nothing works and then after I press it again it works no problem for there on out.

 Git pages makes two humans not work, they work fine in unity.
+Git pages also makes one seeker not work

 ### Requirements not completed